wasiahamad/Daily-DSA-Challenges/README.md

 ### Day 42: [Rotate List](Day42_RotateList.java)
 - **Description**:
-- Given the head of a linked list, rotate the list to the right by k places.
+- You are given the head of a linked list.
+Delete the middle node, and return the head of the modified linked list.
+-

 ### Day 43: [Delete the Middle Node of a Linked List](Day43_ DeleteMiddleofLinkedlist.java)
 - **Description**: